Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 2. Ensure the security of stored data

 Paying attention to the security of stored data is a great way to minimize the risk of its compromise.
-Follow these measures for securely storing data:
+Consider following these measures for securely storing data:

 • Keep all your software updated, especially antivirus tools.
 Outdated software may contain vulnerabilities that are known to hackers.